-While concrete will last you a long time, you cannot give it a cosmetic upgrade when it eventually expires.
+While concrete will last you a long time, you cannot give it a cosmetic upgrade when it eventually expires and are too damaged.
 Both gravel and asphalt, the main driveway alternatives to concrete, can be resurfaced with a fresh coat.

-Concrete is smoothened enough that the next layer of cement can only stand on top as a brick the size of a driveway.
-Needless to say, this isn’t safe.
-Therefore you must root out the previously applied concrete every thirty years to reconstruct your driveway.
+Needless to say, this isn’t safe if the old concrete isn’t good enough.
+In that case, you must root out the previously applied concrete every thirty years to reconstruct your driveway.